Louise Redknapp Regrets Not Trying To Save Her Marriage

-London, Feb 22 (IANS) Singer Louise Redknapp feels she should have worked harder to save her 21-year marriage with her ex-husband, former Liverpool and England football star Jamie Redknapp.
+London, Feb 22: Singer Louise Redknapp feels she should have worked harder to save her 21-year marriage with her ex-husband, former Liverpool and England football star Jamie Redknapp.

 “I should have paused for a minute and thought about other people and had just a bit more time to work out why I felt I couldn’t do it anymore.
 All I know is, I wish I’d tried (to save the marriage?),” Louise said in an interview with You Magazine.